 The Galaxy Watch 3 is a gorgeous timepiece with a surprisingly small footprint.

-Samsung sent me the Galaxy Watch 3 in its new Mystic Bronze finish, which closely resembles a pink or rose gold; it's certainly not as easy to match with an outfit as the Mystic Black or Mystic Silver alternatives (at least, not when your closet is mostly full of band tees and Uniqlo sweaters).
-Still, it's a fun, eye-catching color that you definitely won't see on much of the competition.
+Samsung sent me the Galaxy Watch 3 in its Mystic Bronze finish, which closely resembles a pink or rose gold; it's certainly not as easy to match with an outfit as the Mystic Black or Mystic Silver alternatives (at least, not when your closet is mostly full of band tees and Uniqlo sweaters), but it's a fun, eye-catching color that you definitely won't see on much of the competition.

 Oddly, the 41mm variants of the Galaxy Watch 3 feature a totally smooth rotating bezel around the display, while the 45mm casing features a finely ridged ring in its place.

 Great hardware and looks are hugely important on a smartwatch — after all, watches are just as much an accessory as they are a utility — but they don't add up to much if the software isn't equally good.
-Luckily, Tizen mostly holds up as always.
+Luckily, Tizen mostly holds up.

 Samsung added so many fitness features here that there's no more need for an Active line.